 The symptom

 Your website copy sounds polished and professional.
 Your social media sounds casual and fun.
 Your sales emails sound corporate and stiff.
-Your customer support sounds apologetic and uncertain.
+Your customer service sounds apologetic and unsure.
 Sound familiar?

-This isn't a writing problem — it's a brand voice problem.
-And it's the most common branding gap we see, even among companies with beautiful visual identities.
-They've invested in how they look but not in how they sound.
+That's not a copywriting problem — it's a brand voice problem.
+And it's the most common branding gap I see, even in businesses with beautiful visual identities.
+They invested in how they look but not how they sound.

 Why brand voice matters